MiaoE/MiaoE/README.md

 <details>
 <summary>About Me</summary>

 Hey!
 My name is Eric Miao, currently studying at the University of Toronto.
-I have years of experience in programming, mainly with Python and Java.
+I program in Python and Java.
-I am also currently working on a big AI project for fun!
+My current focus is on ML/AI (very broad terms), but my interests lie in computer vision and LLM, and currently working on an LLM project!

-Even though I spend lots of time in front of VSCode and Google, I also have lots of hobbies I enjoy.
-Some notable ones are driving manuals, piloting boats, currently learning how to pilot an aircraft, going to gun ranges and airgun ranges, biking, 3D printing, and just chillin at home watching YouTube and learning new things.
-There are tons of things I also ambitiously want to achieve, including getting a motorcycle license, a pilot's license for both aircrafts and helicopters (long term goal), finishing the big AI project before the next decade, and travel around the world :D
+I dislike sitting in front of computer for long times, so I explored a lot of hobbies to enjoy.
+I love driving stick, biking, going to gun and airgun ranges, learning how to 3D design and 3D printing, self-learning flight training manual, and just chillin at home watching YouTube and learning new things.
+There are also goals I am ambitiously pursuing, including getting a motorcycle license, a pilot's license for both fixed-wing aircrafts and helicopters, finishing the project I mentioned before the next decade, and travelling around the world :D

-Well, that's all I have so far that I want to present to you.
-Below are just some more information about me and my skill sets. **Plz hire me**
+Well, that's all I have so far.
+Below are just some more information about me and my technical skills. **Plz hire me**
 </details>

 <!-- Subsections of my profile -->